 4. Rattan furniture

-Integrating rattan furniture into your main seating area is an excellent way to achieve a relaxed, bohemian garden aesthetic within your design concept features woven textures prominently, from the main sofa frame to the coffee table and accent prevent the room from feeling too rustic, designers often incorporate plush white cushions and soft wool throws for added the furniture with large-leafed tropical plants like Monstera or Bird of Paradise enhances the jungle-like natural honey tones of the rattan pair beautifully with terracotta pots and woven jute rugs, resulting in a warm, inviting, and highly organic living space.
+Integrating rattan furniture into your main seating area is an excellent way to achieve a relaxed, bohemian garden aesthetic within your home.
+This design concept features woven textures prominently, from the main sofa frame to the coffee table and accent chairs.
+To prevent the room from feeling too rustic, designers often incorporate plush white cushions and soft wool throws for added comfort.
+Surrounding the furniture with large-leafed tropical plants like Monstera or Bird of Paradise enhances the jungle-like vibe.
+The natural honey tones of the rattan pair beautifully with terracotta pots and woven jute rugs, resulting in a warm, inviting, and highly organic living space.

 5. Large indoor tree